rpbarata/is-project2/README.md

 - [ ] As a company manager I want to search for all bus trips occurring on a given date.
 - [ ] As a company manager I want to list all passengers on a given trip listed during one of the previous searches.
 - [ ] The system sends a daily summary of the revenues of that day’s trips to the managers.

+**Additional Remarks**

+Finally, the following points apply:
+- **Passwords should not be stored in clear text**.
+Students should store hashed passwords in the database.
+- **Students must use a logging tool**.
+- Students should be very careful about choosing between stateless beans and stateful beans.
+Also, they should be very careful about <ins>not passing huge amounts of information between application layers (e.g., in queries)</ins>, when they don’t need to.
+- Students should be careful to avoid violating layers, e.g., they must not perform business logic operations in the presentation layer.
+- Students need to <ins>be careful about authentication</ins> when they access the EJBs.
+They must verify each access to protected resources, or otherwise anyone could do a lookup to invoke an EJB.
+- Consider the possibility of developing an entire text-based interface, starting only the web tier after the implementation of the most important functionality.
+Please note that the weight of the web interface in the final grade is small.

 ## Setup with Docker (recommended)
 1. Make sure you have your ssh keys in the home folder of the OS that is running docker